Jacques Morisset: How can Cote d’Ivoire Escape the Curse of Cocoa?

 On the demand side, new social and environmental concerns among consumers (opposition to child labour and the destruction of forests) will increase costs for producers, who must now certify their cocoa through increasingly sophisticated monitoring mechanisms.

-Consumer tastes are also shifting toward luxury chocolate, which is not good news for Ivorian producers, whose cocoa beans are generally not of the best quality.
+Consumer tastes are also shifting towards luxury chocolate, which is not good news for Ivorian producers, whose cocoa beans are generally not of the best quality.

 On the supply side, recent changes also point to an even less favourable situation for Ivorian producers.